bullet-db/bullet-db.github.io/docs/backend/spark-performance.md

   * [jq](https://stedolan.github.io/jq/) - a nice tool to parse Bullet JSON responses
   * curl, bash and python - for running and analyzing Bullet queries
-  * [Apache JMeter](https://jmeter.apache.org/) - a load testing tool to send queries to the server simultaneously
+  * [Apache JMeter](https://jmeter.apache.org/) - a load testing tool to send multiple queries to the server simultaneously

 ### Cluster